-Livestock farmers want their animals to be healthy and well cared for.
-They follow the recommendations of their veterinarians.
+Livestock farmers take care of their animals because it’s the right thing to do, it makes good business sense and they know that safe food comes from healthy animals.
 Many farmers choose to raise their animals in modern barns, which protect them from predators, disease and extreme climates.
 These barns are warm, well-lit and scientifically designed for the specific needs of the animal.

 - Today’s farm animals live healthier lives than ever before.
 The objective for livestock farmers is to provide the best possible care for their animals.
 Livestock farmers raise their animals by adhering to the best management practices consistent with the industry’s livestock and poultry quality assurance programs.

 - Well-cared-for animals are an important part of a safe, healthful food supply, which is why livestock farmers are committed to the safest and most appropriate care for their animals.
 Beyond the ethical and moral reasons to provide the best possible environment for livestock, farmers have an economic incentive to caring for the animals.
 If animals are stressed, they show it through loss of appetite, weight loss and susceptibility to illness.

 - Modern livestock facilities protect animals from bacteria and viruses carried by visiting people or animals, meaning fewer antibiotics have to be used.
 The barns are also designed to maintain a consistent temperature and cleanliness that ensures animals stay healthy and grow fast.
 These facilities also allow farmers to closely monitor the health of each animal.

 - Livestock farmers care for their animals by providing a nutritious and balanced diet, veterinary care and a safe and clean environment.